Skip to content

 Joseph only practices soccer on Saturdays.

-This could be interpreted that Joseph doesn’t nothing else on Saturdays.
+This could be interpreted to mean that Joseph does nothing else on Saturdays.

 Correction: Joseph practices soccer on Saturdays.